aldeed/deploymeteor/README.md

 $ git push <env>
 ```

-Where <env> is the same thing you entered when initially running deploymeteor.
+Where &lt;env&gt; is the same thing you entered when initially running deploymeteor.
 The initial `git push` is done for you during the deploymeteor script, so you don't need to do it again until you've made and committed more changes.

 ## How it Works